1. Documents for International Students

 Kindly note that the information on this web site does not, and is not intended to constitute legal advice, and instead all information, content and material is for general information purposes only.
 Readers should contact and consult with an authorized immigration representative to obtain advice with respect to any particular legal matter.
 No reader should act or refrain from acting on the basis of information on this site without first seeking legal advice from an authorized representative in the relevant jurisdiction and with expertise in immigration law.
 Only your authorized representative can provide assurances that the information contained herein – and your interpretation of it – is applicable or appropriate to your particular situation.
 The content and information are provided “as is;” and no representations are made that the content or information is accurate, complete or error-free.
 Any liability is expressly disclaimed and Carleton University will not be liable for any losses, injuries or damages from the use or reliance on the information or content.

-If you plan to travel outside of Canada while you are studying at Carleton, it’s important that you have correct and current documents.
-Otherwise you may not be allowed to return and your studies will be interrupted.
+If you plan to travel outside of Canada while you are studying at Carleton, it’s important that you carry correct and current documents so that you can return and continue your studies without interruption.

 All international travellers coming to Canada must show proof of their identity.
 This is usually a passport.

-In addition, most people need one of these documents.
+In addition, most people need a travel authorization, which is one of these documents:

 Whether you need an eTA or a TRV depends on the country that issued your passport.
-Citizens of the United States don’t need either.
+Citizens and permanent residents of the United States don’t need either.

 Find out if you need a TRV or an eTA to travel to Canada.